rharron/Bhargavology/README.md

 x^3 - 2*x^2 + x
 ```

-When a binary cubic forms corresponds to an order in a number field (i.e. when the form
+When a binary cubic form corresponds to an order in a number field (i.e. when the form
 is irreducible), we can get the associated order:
 ```
 sage: BCF = BinaryCubicForm([1, -1, -2, -8])